 With the busy lifestyle many individuals maintain, it’s easy to see why nursing homes are so relied upon for seniors who are no longer fully capable of caring for themselves.
 Unfortunately, because of their need for assistance and care, it’s these individuals who are also more vulnerable and susceptible to unforgivable actions.While the physical abuse of seniors is one of the most disgusting acts a person can perform, financial exploitation of the elderly is just as damaging and often occurs more than any other form of abuse.
 Learn what financial exploitation of seniors is and how to watch for it below.

 Common Forms of Financial Exploitation Your Loved One Might Have Suffered

-As a general definition, financial exploitation is when someone either steals, takes, or misuses assets from an elderly individual in their care as a means of their own personal benefit.
-This can occur in a number of ways, including matters involving:
+As a general definition, financial exploitation is when someone either steals, takes, or misuses assets from someone as a means of their own personal benefit.
+This can occur in a number of ways in nursing homes and assisted living facilities, including matters involving:

-- Fraud– This involves the individual acting in a dishonest way when entrusted with the assets of an elderly individual.
+- Fraud– This involves the perpetrator acting in a dishonest way when entrusted with the assets of an elderly individual.
 This can include the unauthorized use of checks.